 Cultures in between

 Entering a new surrounding brings new possibilities.
-We explore new cultures and really want to take in all they propose.
+We explore new cultures and really want to take in all these propose.
 In this workshop we learn how to touch the essence of our culture.
-What do we take from other cultures and how, and especially how do we create a place of belonging for us and our children.
+What do we take from other cultures and how, and especially, how do we create a place of belonging for us and our children.